cookies-xor-cream/HugoTest/content/posts/poetry/wip/if-ghosts-could-sneeze-then-youd-need-antihistamines.md

 ---
-tags: ['TODO']
+tags: ['Amber']
 title: If Ghosts Could Sneeze Then You'd Need Antihistamines
 date: 2023-05-22
 ---

 Someone left roses at my house,
-A gift to which I came home: my father's guest's
+A gift to which I came home: with my father's guest
-Curiosity asking me about.
+Curious, and asking me about.

 I'd give an explanation but I'm just as confused,
 Don't know if Max, Hazel, or Parisa,